 While we’re on the subject, here is another fact for big-headed people who think that everything about Georgia is special – there is a big possibility that the hymn of DRG “Glory”, written in 1918, was composed after Germany’s hymn, the melody is almost identical.

 Flag of the Georgian SSR

-Now, this is a “real work of art”.
+Now, it was a “real work of art”.

 You can see how much effort and thought was put in the making of this flag.
 Actually, this is exactly how much effort USSR put in everything that was not associated with political domination.
 This was a flag of GSSR from 1922 to 1937.
 Then in 1937, a great deal of inspiration came upon some “artist” and this was born.